TimeIsOut/Renabled.writeups/n00bzCTF/Web/Focus on yourSELF.md

 ---
 Brief Solution
 ---
-Vulnerability - Local File Inclusion (LFI) in view function
+Vulnerability - Local File Inclusion (LFI) and Path Traversal in view function

 Impact        - One can read files in host OS.